 While I completely appreciate a clean slate and a fresh start, I miss the soft glow from the lights almost immediately.

 This year we’ve taken a more relaxed approach to organizing all the things based solely on the fact we fully intend to celebrate each season and we wanted to prepare our home to welcome winter.

-Here are a few tips to keep in mind as you’re transitioning your holiday décor to winter décor with 8 simple tips that will have you feeling cozy in no time…
+Here are a few things to keep in mind as you’re transitioning your holiday décor to winter décor.

-Tip #1: Put Away Anything That Has Pops of Red in It or Looks Christmas-y
+Tip #1: Put Away All Your Santas and Anything That Looks Christmas-y

 Tip #2: As You’re Putting Away Holiday Items, Take Note of What Needs to be Decluttered or Donated